FBI Director Kash Patel clashes with skeptical Democrats at contentious hearing

 “If the FBI under my seven-month-leadership were failing this administration and this country, why do we have 23,000 violent felons arrested this year alone?”
 Patel asked.
 “Why is it that we have seized 6,000 weapons?
 Why have we found 1,500 child predators and arrested them?”

-At another point, Patel had a testy exchange with Sen. Dick Durbin, the top Democrat on the committee.
-Durbin of Illinois challenged him on an unsubstantiated theory advanced by Deputy Director Dan Bongino that the placement of pipe bombs on a Washington street ahead of the Jan.
-6, 2021 riot at the U.S. Capitol was an inside job.
+Patel had a similarly tense exchange with Sen. Dick Durbin, the top Democrat on the committee, after Durbin challenged him on an unsubstantiated theory advanced by Deputy Director Dan Bongino that the placement of pipe bombs in Washington ahead of the Capitol riot was an inside job.

-“I find it a disgusting thing that everyone and anyone would jettison our 31 years of combined experience that is now at the helm of the FBI, delivering historic results and historic speeds for the American people,” Patel said.
+“I find it disgusting that everyone and anyone would jettison our 31 years of combined experience that is now at the helm of the FBI, delivering historic results at a historic speed for the American people,” Patel said.

-Republicans eagerly rallied to Patel’s defense, with Sen. Chuck Grassley of Iowa, the committee chairman, praising the director for having “begun the important work of returning the FBI to its law enforcement mission.”
+Republicans eagerly came to Patel’s defense, with Sen. Chuck Grassley of Iowa, the committee chairman, praising the director for having “begun the important work of returning the FBI to its law enforcement mission.”

 “It’s well understood that your predecessor left you an FBI infected with politics,” Grassley stated.

-The hearing unfolded against the backdrop of the Kirk killing and on the same day that the suspected shooter, 22-year-old Tyler Robinson, was set to make his first court appearance.
+The hearing unfolded against the backdrop of the Kirk killing and on the same day that the suspected shooter, 22-year-old Tyler Robinson, was charged in Utah with aggravated murder.
 Patel said the FBI was continuing to investigate the suspect, whom authorities said ascribed to a “ leftist ideology, ” with investigators "running out every lead related to any allegation of broader violence.”

 The FBI director was also challenged on whether he was pursuing retaliation against perceived Trump foes, including through a fresh inquiry the bureau has undertaken related to the long-concluded FBI investigation into potential ties between Russia and Trump's 2016 presidential campaign.